COVID-19 alert: Read about changed restrictions for businesses in Greater Brisbane from 6pm, Monday 11 January.

 Australian Tourism Export Council's mission is to build better business relationships for members and to represent the inbound tourism industry to government and business leaders.

 Ecotourism Australia is the peak national body for the ecotourism sub-sector.
-EA's head office is in Queensland.
+EAs head office is in Queensland.
+They manage certification programs, resources and membership services for the sustainable and nature tourism sectors.

 EEAA is the peak industry association for the business event industry.
 This includes businesses organising trade and consumer expos and events, and venues such as convention and exhibition centres, as well as event organisers and suppliers.